Travel: The River’s Justice

 Despite what events may have lead you to believe, there’s nothing more you can do in these foreign lands at this time.
 If you try to enter Pitax you’ll be rebuffed by Walsh, and it’s clear Irovetti has no desire to meet with you.
 With that, return to your throne room and turn your attention to domestic affairs.

 When you arrive, the quest A Bard’s Calling should advance, if you’ve been keeping up on it.
 It’s rather topical, so there’s no good reason not to see it through.
-There’s also a good chance you’ll need to deal with An Ancient Curse, Part Five, which will naturally start An Ancient Curse, Part Six.
-As you pass time, the quest Runaway Throne and The Path of Dreams will begin, too, giving you plenty to do while you wait… or at least, giving you numerous distractions, as most of these quests involve a fair amount of waiting around on their own.
+There’s also a good chance you’ll need to deal with An Ancient Curse, Part Five, which will naturally start An Ancient Curse, Part Six (which you’ll deal with later, after countering Irovetti).
+As you pass time, the quest Runaway Throne and The Path of the Dreams will begin, too.
+The former is a simple enough side quest you can busy yourself with while you wait for matters with Irovetti to progress, but The Path of Dreams is somwhat more significant.